vyadh/nutest/README.md

 #### Terminal Display

-By default, nutest displays tests in a textual format as they complete, implicitly as `--display terminal`.
-This can also be displayed as a table using `--display table` at the end of the run.
+By default, nutest displays tests in a textual format so they can be displayed as they complete, or explicitly as `--display terminal`.
+Results can also be displayed as a table using `--display table`, which will appear at the end of the run.
 Examples of these two display types can be seen in the screenshots above.

-Terminal output can be turned off using `--display nothing`.
+Terminal output can also be turned off using `--display nothing`.

 #### Returning Data

-No Nushell library is complete without being able to return data to query and manipulate.
-In nutest, you can query and manipulate the results.
+In line with the Nushell philosophy, tests results are also data that can be queried and manipulated.
 For example, to show only tests that need attention using:

 ```nushell
 run-tests --returns table | where result in [SKIP, FAIL]